mittermario/DS_C5_W2_ActivityMonitoring/README.md

 * `.gitignore`: Ignores the downloaded data and standard R files.
 * `README.md`: This file.
 * `get_data.sh`: Shell script that downloads and unzips data to `data/activity.csv`.
+* `data/activity.csv` (is created by running the script `get_data.sh`):
+Activity monitoring data - there are a total of 17,568 observations of the variables:
+	* steps: Number of steps taking in a 5-minute interval (missing values are coded as \color{red}{\verb|NA|}NA)
+	* date: The date on which the measurement was taken in YYYY-MM-DD format
+	* interval: Identifier for the 5-minute interval in which measurement was taken